-From a country bursting with both natural resources and cultural heritage, Nicaraguan coffee is one of the top regionals available on the market.
-From massive portions of shade-grown products to the dominance of fair trade cooperatives and even a not-so-little something called elephant beans, these coffees have a lot to offer.
+From a country rich in natural resources and culture, Nicaraguan coffee is one of the top joes on the market.
+Nicaragua has a lot to offer a coffee lover, from producing plenty of shade-grown products to being full of Fair Trade co-ops to a not-so-little something called elephant beans.

 At a Glance: Best Nicaraguan Coffee